23/glue/README.md

         return "A similarly good description for the element";
       });

-Now, other parts of of the application can read titles and descriptions:
+Now, other parts of the application can read titles and descriptions:

     Player.get('title');
     Player.get('description');